Last Updated on August 20, 2022 by Audrey Scott

 It's unlikely you'll ever emerge hungry from a meal with lots of injera, as it fills the stomach for hours.
 After a big lunch in Ethiopia, it's rare that we ate a full dinner later in the day, if we ate at all.

-For the first time visitor to the country (or an Ethiopian restaurant), the best place to begin with Ethiopian food is to order a mixed plate – meat, vegetarian, or both — so that you can sample a variety of stews (wats) and dishes at one sitting.
+The best place to begin with Ethiopian food is to order a mixed platter – meat, vegetarian, or both — so that you can sample a variety of stews (wats) and dishes at one sitting.
 Although the mounds delivered to your table may individually appear small, collectively the portions are often staggeringly large.
-We recommend sharing a plate with others so you don’t feel overwhelmed.
+We recommend sharing a plate with others so you don't feel overwhelmed or overeat.

-Although some dishes may appear regularly in mixed plates, the ones that comprise yours will likely be based on whatever happens to be cooked fresh that day.
+Although some dishes may appear regularly in mixed platters, the ones that comprise yours will likely be based on whatever happens to be cooked fresh that day.
 Always a tasty surprise!

 Doro Wat (Chicken Stew)